Boost Infinite At A Glance

 Things To Know About Boost Infinite Before You Subscribe

 Taxes and fees are extra.
-Most customers can expect to pay an additional $1-$2 above the advertised rate of $25/month.
+Most customers can expect to pay an additional $1-$2 above the advertised rates.
 Boost Infinite is a postpaid service provider, not prepaid like its sister brand Boost Mobile.
 Both brands are owned and operated by DISH Wireless LLC.

 At beta launch time on the AT&T network, it was noted by a Redditor that Boost Infinite did not come with any priority data while using that network.
 Without priority data, customers may experience slower data speeds compared to other customers using AT&T when AT&T’s network is busy with a lot of traffic.